Pterois mombasae

-Pterois mombasae, the African lionfish, deepwater firefish or frillfin turkeyfish, is a species of marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
+Pteropterus mombasae, the African lionfish, deepwater firefish or frillfin turkeyfish, is a species of marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
 It is found in the tropical Indian Ocean, typically in soft-bottomed areas of the ocean, often in conjunction with invertebrate growth (for example, sponges).
 It grows to a maximum size of 20 cm, and is of moderate commercial value.

 Taxonomy

 Pterois mombasae was first formally described in 1957 as Pteropterus mombasae by the South African ichthyologist J. L. B. Smith with the type locality given as a reef off Mombasa in Kenya.
 Smith noted that it seemed to most resemble Pterois sphex from Hawaii.
 In 2014 a new species, Pterois paucispinula, was described from the Western Pacific Ocean and the authors of that description stated that P. mombasae was restricted to the Indian Ocean and that previously the new species had been overlooked.
+In 2023, it was reclassified as a species of the revalidated genus Pteropterus.

 The specific name refers to the type locality.